lauralvd01/RealTimeMOT/README.md

 We use YOLOv8 as a multiple object detector, in order to rapidly identify the objects present in each frame.
 YOLOv8 is able to detect the objects (the objects on wich he was trained for) in a whole image without having to compute several times some parts of the image.

+### Use yolov8 to detect objects in a video

-The file `yolov8_app.py` allows to download the latest COCO-pretrained model of YOLOv8 (`yolov8n.pt`) and apply it to each frame of the video specified `"./inputVideos/bateau/bateau_1.mp4"`.
-On each frame, the detections computed by the model are filtered in order to keep the ones representing one of the `OBJECTS_OF_INTEREST` listed that have a confidence score higher than `100*CONF_TRESHOLD`.
+The file `yolov8_detect.py` allows to use a custom model and apply it to each frame of the video specified.
+On each frame, the detections computed by the model are filtered in order to keep the ones that have a confidence score higher than the confidence treshold specified.
+A video with the same properties as the input is written with the bouding boxes of the selected detections drawn on each frame.

+To specify the arguments, you need to change the paths in front of `VIDEO_PATH`, `OUTPUT_DIR`, `MODEL` and `CONF_TRESHOLD`.
+Default `MODEL` and `CONF_TRESHOLD`  are respectively `yolov8n.pt` and `0.3`. `yolov8n.pt` is the latest COCO-pretrained model of YOLOv8, trained on the COCO_dataset.

+As outputs you obtain, in the ouput directory you specified, an `img1` folder containing all the original frames of the input video (in `.jpg` format), a `det.txt` file with each detection data, and a `seqinfo.ini` with the input video informations.

-The data for those detections is stored in `"./RealTimeMOT/YoloV8/bateau_3_0.1/det/det.txt"` in the [MOT format](https://motchallenge.net/instructions/) (1 detection per line) :
+The detections data are stored in the [MOT format](https://motchallenge.net/instructions/) (1 detection per line) :

     {frame_number},-1,{location.left},{location.top},{width},{height},{score},-1,-1

-Moreover, to keep the MOT format, we store in a `{video_file_name}` folder a file `seqinfo.ini` that follows these directives :

-    [Sequence]
+The `seqinfo.ini` file also keeps the MOT format, except for the first line that store the date instead of the sequence number :

+    [Date]
     name={video_file_name}
     imDir=img1
     frameRate={fps}